-Warren K. Moorehead excavated the southern portion of the mound in 1897 for the Ohio Historical Society.
+Warren K. Moorehead excavated the southern portion of the mound in 1897 for the Ohio History Connection.
 Moorehead explored the mound by excavating an extensive series of tunnels following lines of burials in small, domed chambers.

-William C. Mills conducted further excavations for the Ohio Historical Society between 1903 and 1907.
+William C. Mills conducted further excavations for the Ohio History Connection between 1903 and 1907.
 Mills determined that the mound overlay the remains of a large wooden structure that contained a large number of burials and artifact offerings.

 Finally, in 1976 and 1977, N'omi Greber, an archaeologist with the Cleveland Museum of Natural History, excavated the remaining traces of the mound and its subsurface postmolds and pits.
 She defined the plan of the timber structure as two large squarish rooms connected to two small circular chambers.
 She compared the structure to the traditional Native American ceremonial "Big House."